magnus-6/projects_dis/Face Anti-spoofing and  Face Recognition   Systems/readme.md

 ## Conclusion
 This project successfully developed a robust anti-spoofing detection system with high accuracy, leveraging advanced machine learning techniques and practical hardware implementation.
 The Python-based GUI and Raspberry Pi integration further enhance the system's usability and applicability in real-world scenarios.

-For more detailed information on each section, please refer to the respective chapters in the main document.